5 Difficulties Teaching Adult Learners

-Whether we want to admit it or not, every English as a Foreign Language teacher has their favourite class – be it kindergarten, teen exam classes, one-to-ones or adults.
-This is not a bad thing, it’s natural to prefer teaching a certain age, a particular class or a specific level.
+Whether we want to admit it or not, every English as a foreign language teacher has their favourite class – be it kindergarten, teen exam classes, one-to-ones or adults.
+This is not a bad thing; it’s natural to prefer teaching a certain age, a particular class or a specific level.

 Teachers assume that teaching adults will be easy because, well, they’re adults.
 They’re capable of reasoning and rational thinking.
 There won’t be any discipline problems.
 They already know how to learn a language.

 Unfortunately, teaching adults is not always the happy experience you think it will be.

 Of course they don’t, but they like to think they do.
 After all, they’ve had at least ten years of education so they should know everything, right?

 Pointing out to your adult students that there is a reason they are in the classroom (i.e. they don’t know everything) is not likely to score you any brownie points.

 You need to allow them to figure out what they don’t know and tell you what they want to know.

 This way you’re not pointing out their weaknesses to them, but you’re letting them find them for themselves.

 Remarkably, even adults can be shy in the classroom.

 Bear in mind that even outgoing personalities may be hesitant to speak out in a foreign language in front of a room full of strangers.
 They may get embarrassed when they don’t know how to say what they want to say or if they make mistakes.